mrinal4/Blog/README.md

 # Blog
-Here are two folders which contain the respectives files for front-end and back-end using MERN!
+Here are two folders which contain the respectives files for BLOG webpage's front-end and back-end using MERN!